hugoduncan/dado/dev/design/adr/adr-patch.md

 ## Decision
 We will:
 - Create a dedicated Patch component responsible for:
-  - Supporting both simplified unified diff and search-replace edit formats
+  - Supporting both simplified unified diff and FOD edit formats
   - Validating patch structure and target files
   - Applying changes to files on disk
   - Providing pure functions for patch operations